tsingqguo/bgmix/README.md

 ## &#x1F4D6;Train
-You can use the following command to train：
+You can use the following commands to train and test：
 > python train.py
+>
+> python test.py

 - `train.py`: the entry point for training.
-- `models/CG.py`: defines the architecture of the Generator models and Discriminator models.
+- `models/CG.py`: defines the architecture of the Generator model and Discriminator models.
-- `options.py`: creates option lists using `argparse` package.
+- `options.py`: creates option lists using the `argparse` package.
-- `datasets.py`: process the dataset before passing to the network.
+- `datasets.py`: process the dataset before passing it to the network.
 - `models/vgg16.py`: defines the Classifier.
 - `models/models.py`: defines the model.
-- `optimizer.py`: defines the optimizetion.
+- `optimizer.py`: defines the optimization.
 - `loss.py`: defines the loss functions.

-### &#x1F4D4;Test
-You can use the following command to test：
-> python test.py

 ### &#x1F4D4;Pretrained Classifier
-Because of perception similarity loss, you need to use the following command to train the Classifier firstly.
+Because of the perceptual similarity loss, you need to train a Classifier to extract the semantic features.
 > python train_Classifier.py